UseLessUK/KICS-4.1.2/README.md

 # Notes
 1. You will need to enable plugin support within VA.

-	• Click the Spanner (Wrench) icon on the lower right of the VA main window, make the General tab active and check (tick) `Enable Plugin Support` on the right and then click OK.
+	â€¢ Click the Spanner (Wrench) icon on the lower right of the VA main window, make the General tab active and check (tick) `Enable Plugin Support` on the right and then click OK.
 You'll need to restart VA.

 2. This VA profile will **NOT** work without [bindED](https://github.com/alterNERDtive/bindED) being installed as a plugin in VoiceAttack.
 Also make sure you've setup keys for all the functions you wish to use in game, you will be shown an error if a keybind is missing (Red message) and the Category/Key that requires a keybind (Grey message).